+The receiving AP MLD may include the Priority Access Multi-Link element in the EPCS Priority Access Enable response frame to allow the requesting non-AP MLD to employ priority access using the included EDCA parameter set on the corresponding links (#5624).

-(#5284)If the Status Code in the MLME-EPCSPRIACCESSENABLE.response primitive is equal to a value other than SUCCESS, the receiving AP MLD shall (#5623)keep the torn down state of the EPCS priority access for the requesting (#7358)non-AP MLD so traffic subsequently transmitted to the requesting (#7358)non-AP MLD does not receive EPCS priority access treatment.
+(#5284)If the Status Code in the MLME-EPCSPRIACCESSENABLE.response primitive is equal to a value other than SUCCESS, the receiving AP MLD shall (#5623)keep the torn down state of the EPCS priority access for the requesting (#7358)non-AP MLD. (#5624)

 (#5284)(#1127)Upon receipt of an EPCS Priority Access Teardown frame (9.6.35.7 (EPCS Priority Access Teardown frame details(#5284)(#1127))), an AP MLD with dot11EHTEPCSPriorityAccessActivated equal to true and with EPCS priority access enabled (#5658)state shall use the following procedure to tear down EPCS priority access.